KidkArolis/tiny-atom/docs/content/prior-art.md

 * is similar to Redux
 * does not have action creators
-* keeps the business logic in the "reducer" called `evolve`
+* keeps the business logic self contained inside actions
-* `evolve` can make changes to the state synchronously and asynchronously
+* actions can make multiple changes to the state synchronously and asynchronously

 ## Declarative state management